lauralaringe/EasyFlex/README.md

 ## How to use
 Run Main.java and it will guide you trough the different services.

-2 files are used for the flexibility validation: one file that will result in an invalid commitment (invalid file) and one in a valid commitment (valid file).
+Two files are used for the flexibility validation: one file that will result in an invalid commitment (invalid file) and one in a valid commitment (valid file).
 If the file selected is the invalid one, a string will be printed sayinging the commitment is not valid.

 The folder example, contains runnable examples using Hedera Hasgraph.